TheNetworkGuy/netbox-zabbix-sync/README.md

 ```

 Please be aware that secret usermacros are only synced _once_ by default.
-This is the default behaviour because Zabbix API won't return the value of
+This is the default behavior because Zabbix API won't return the value of
-secrets so the script cannot compare the values with the ones set in NetBox.
+secrets so the script cannot compare the values with those set in NetBox.

 If you update a secret usermacro value, just remove the value from the host
 in Zabbix and the new value will be synced during the next run.